rsp/cmi/PITCHME.md

 </i>
 </small>

-a song about irresponsible software development composed by Jimmy Van Heusen with lyrics by Sammy Cahn
+a song about irresponsible software development<br>composed by Jimmy Van Heusen<br>with lyrics by Sammy Cahn

 ---